Austria

 C.II.
 In other countries

-Outside of Austria, material relevant to the Holocaust in Austria can be found in a number of institutions, including the German Bundesarchiv, the United States Holocaust Memorial Museum in Washington, the Fortunoff Video Archive for Holocaust Testimonies at Yale University, and Yad Vashem in Israel.
+Outside of Austria, material relevant to the Holocaust in Austria can be found in a number of institutions, including the German Bundesarchiv and the Arolsen Archives in Germany, the United States Holocaust Memorial Museum in Washington, the Fortunoff Video Archive for Holocaust Testimonies at Yale University, Yad Vashem, the Central Archive of the Jewish People in Jerusalem, the Wiener Holocaust Library in London, the Leo Baeck Institute in Jerusalem, New York/Berlin, and London, the NIOD Institute for War, Holocaust and Genocide Studies in Amsterdam as well as the National Archives of Hungary and the Hungarian Jewish Archives in Budapest, the Historical Jewish Institute in Warsaw, and the Jewish Museum in Prague.